makerdao/developer-portal/content/resources/documentation/smart-contract-modules/shutdown/README.md

 * Dai holders always receive the same relative amount of collateral from the system, whether they are among the first or last people to process their claims.
 * Dai holders may also sell their Dai to Keepers (if available) to avoid self-management of the different collateral types in the system.

-For more information about the Shutdown of the Maker Protocol, read the below **End - Detailed Documentation** as well as the [**Emergency Shutdown Module Documentation.**](https://docs.makerdao.com/smart-contract-modules/emergency-shutdown-module)
+For more information about the Shutdown of the Maker Protocol, read the below **End** as well as the [**Emergency Shutdown Module Documentation.**](https://docs.makerdao.com/smart-contract-modules/emergency-shutdown-module)